senisioi/rolegal/README.md

 6.	convert LegalNERo to conllup format
 7.	convert RoNEC to conllup format
 8.	combine the two named entity recognition corpora into a single file
-9.	convert the combined file into spacy binary format
+9.	convert the combined file into spaCy binary format
 10.	prediction entity labels using the configuration defined in configs/ro_legal.cfg
 11.	train named entity recognizer using the data created
 12.	evaluate the model on the test set